 The Ethics in Government Act of 1978 established the US Office of Independent Counsel in the wake of the Watergate scandal that resulted in President Richard Nixon resigning.

-The job of the independent counsel, which was appointed by an independent body of judges, was to investigate employees of the government, including the president.
+The job of the independent counsel, which was appointed by an independent body of judges, was to investigate employees of the federal government, including the president.

 (In 1999, the provisions for the independent counsel expired.
 (The role has since been filled by a special counsel appointed and overseen by the Department of Justice.)